-After the fermentation and pressing of the cooked Pu Erh tea, the tea is commonly stored between a few month and two years.
-This allows the tea to loose some of the unwanted smell and taste resulting from the fermentation and become a pleasant tea.
+After the fermentation and pressing of the cooked Pu Erh tea, the tea is commonly stored between a few months and two years.
+This allows the tea to lose some of the unwanted smell and taste resulting from the fermentation and become a pleasant tea.

 Is It Only In Your Mind?

-Sometimes when you taste a tea, you will taste exactly what you expect.
-If you think about cherry and cranberry while tasting cooked Pu Erh tea, you will be more likely to actually pick up on those notes.
-It is not quite possible to be unbiased when trying a tea, as you will always have some expectations on both smell and taste.
+Sometimes when you taste tea, you will taste exactly what you expect.
+If you think about cherry and cranberry while tasting cooked Pu Erh tea, you will be more likely to pick up on those notes.
+It is not quite possible to be unbiased when trying a tea, as you will always have some expectations of both smell and taste.

-How Can You Salvage Your Fishy Cooked Pu Erh?
+How Can You Salvage Your Fishy Pu Erh Tea?

 Brewing Methods – Amount And Rinsing

 With cooked Pu Erh you often have some kind of funky damp hay, earthy or otherwise darker notes.
-If you want your tea to taste less intense, sweeter and more like overripe fruity, you can try to adjust your brewing methods.
+If you want your tea to taste milder, sweeter and more like overripe fruity, you can try to adjust your brewing methods.

 I would highly recommend you to thoroughly rinse cooked Pu Erh tea once or twice for twenty seconds for the fishy and unpleasant taste to be washed off.
 Later infusions of cooked Pu Erh are commonly the sweetest and easiest on your taste buds.

-If your tea is not getting better within half a year, you just wait another six month.
-It could take up to two years for a truly bad cooked Pu Erh to become a pleasant and well rounded tea.
-With age the Pu Erh teas taste will naturally mellow and transform to sweeter and more fruity notes.
+If your tea is not getting better within half a year, you just wait another six months.
+It could take up to two years for a truly bad cooked Pu Erh to become a pleasant and well-rounded tea.
+With age, the Pu Erh teas taste will naturally mellow and transform to sweeter and more fruity notes.

 What You Can Do To Avoid Fishy Pu Erh Teas